 - The tire was misused or used in an unforeseeable way;

-- The plaintiff was not injured;
+- You were not injured;

-- The plaintiff caused the accident.
+- You caused the accident.

 Only certain family members are eligible to file a wrongful death lawsuit in California.
 This includes: